 Renée Dunn Martin

-Monique Moyer is the Executive Director of the Port of San Francisco, an appointment of Mayor Gavin Newsom in 2004.
+Monique Moyer is the Executive Director of the Port of San Francisco, an appointment of former Mayor Gavin Newsom in 2004.
 She serves at the pleasure of current Mayor Edwin Lee and a 5-member Port Commission.
 Ms. Moyer is the second woman to serve as Executive Director in the Port’s 149-year history and one of only 3 female port directors nationwide (out of 85).
 Ms. Moyer is the longest-serving Port Director since the Port transferred to the City & County of San Francisco in 1969.

 The Port of San Francisco is a self-revenue generating agency of the City & County of San Francisco and manages a broad range of commercial, maritime and public-access facilities along the city’s waterfront.
 The Port of San Francisco is 7½ miles and is home to a fishing fleet, cruise ships, Fisherman’s Wharf, the SF Giants’ ballpark and many other entrepreneurial entities and water spots.
 Ms. Moyer manages a staff of 235 and a budget of $70 million.

 In addition, Ms. Moyer sits on the non-profit boards of the Mid-Peninsula Housing Coalition, the Foundation of the Fine Arts Museums, and is Vice Chair of the California Association of Port Authorities.